 My little friends in the village.
 They grow up in poverty.

-Karen People were persecuted in Myanmar by the military.
+Karen People are persecuted in Myanmar by the military.
 They had to flee to the refugee camp on the border of Thailand.
 They grow their own food and live stock and survive.
-They make souvenirs but very few foreigners come to this far.
+They make souvenirs but very few foreigners come this far.
 The World has forgotten them.
 Above are tribal people.
 Other regular Karen people had to flee to this corner, they formed their own armed military resistance defending from the Mynamar military.
 Thailand is supporting them on their border and are benefiting in taking away their precious commodity ..Rose Wood, world renowned for expensive furnitures and used in palatial homes.

 My little friend , Karen baby – so innocent and pure, I wonder what future lies ahead for her.